#Beyourself, Find A Way, Health & Wellness, Let Them, Mel Robbins, Mental Health, Women's Fight

 Bob’s True Story & my psychological interpretation😜:

-Just like Rosie, Connie also hooked up with a bad boy at a young age and got herself impregnated (with Bob.)
+Just like Rosie, Connie also hooked up with a bad boy at a young age and got herself impregnated.
 The hot, sexy biological father took off.

 I know you “love him” Rosie, but unless you want to cook dinner on his motorcycle…

-Connie then met someone else (Steve) and Connor married Steve when Bob was two years old.
+Connie then met someone else (Steve) and Connie married Steve when Bob was two years old.
 Steve loved Bob and treated him as his own.
-Steve and Connie then had a child, Ritchie.
+Steve and Connie then had a child together, Ritchie.
 Ritchie was a reflection to Connie what she did right=Ritchie=golden boy.
 However, Bob was a reminder of her bad decisions.

 Connie, Steve, Bob & Ritchie were doing well together for a while.
 Bob assumed Steve was his biological father and Bob loved him.